-- Schools that substantially surpass the targets are classified as "high performing." - All other schools meeting the targets are classified as "moderately performing." - All schools that miss targets are classified as making "insufficient progress" except that schools missing up to three targets may be classified as high performing or moderately performing "with caution" for one year only. - Schools that have attained exceptionally high scores or that have made significant progress are designated as "commended schools."
+All schools that miss targets are classified as making "insufficient progress" except that schools missing up to three targets may be classified as "caution" for one year only.

+Schools that have attained exceptionally high scores, have made significant progress, or have significantly closed gaps between student groups are designated as "commended schools."

 Note that the scores RIDE uses to determine school classifications do not represent the percent of students who achieved proficiency on the state tests.
 The classifications are based on an index score that RIDE calculates, based on the test results of all students in all tested grades in the school.
-The index scores could range from 0 to 100 (100 = all students met or exceeded the proficiency standard).
+The index scores could range from 0 to 100 (100 = all students met or exceeded proficiency).

 Also note that in some instances the index score (shown on the card) is below the target, yet the school has met the target.
-Schools may get credit for meeting the target if they are making rapid progress toward the
+Schools may get credit for meeting the target if they are making rapid progress toward the target.